Gemäldegalerie, Berlin

-The Gemäldegalerie (/de/, Painting Gallery) is an art museum in Berlin, Germany, and the museum where the main selection of paintings belonging to the Berlin State Museums (Staatliche Museen zu Berlin) is displayed.
+The Gemäldegalerie (/de/, lit.
+'Painting Gallery') is an art museum in Berlin, Germany, and the museum where the main selection of paintings belonging to the Berlin State Museums (Staatliche Museen zu Berlin) is displayed.
 It was first opened in 1830, and the current building was completed in 1998.
 It is located in the Kulturforum museum district west of Potsdamer Platz.

 It holds one of the world's leading collections of European paintings from the 13th to the 18th centuries.
 Its collection includes masterpieces from such artists as Albrecht Dürer, Lucas Cranach, Hans Holbein, Rogier van der Weyden, Jan van Eyck, Raphael, Botticelli, Titian, Caravaggio, Peter Paul Rubens, David Teniers the Younger, Rembrandt, Frans Hals, Johannes Vermeer, Thomas Gainsborough, Joshua Reynolds and Antonio Viviani.

 Collection

 Amor Victorious (1602–1603).
 Oil on canvas.
 156 x 113 cm.
 Caravaggio shows Eros prevailing over other human endeavors: war, music, science, government.

 Unlike most major national European collections (with the exception of the National Gallery, London), the Gemäldegalerie collection is not essentially formed around the former dynastic royal collection, but created by a process of acquisition by the Prussian government beginning in 1815.
 From the first the museum was intended to reflect the full range of European art, giving a different emphasis from that of older royal collections, including the royal collection of Saxony, now mostly in the Gemäldegalerie Alte Meister in Dresden, the finest German princely collection, which like other royal collections is strongest in Italian art.